The Grief I Deserved

 She’d eat, and I’d sit next to her with my coffee.
 And when she finished, she’d curl up beside me, purring like an engine while I scrolled on my phone.

-And that first morning after she was gone…no little face by my bed, no creepy bathroom surveillance, no paws on the stairs, no cuddling while I drank my coffee…it hurt.
+That first morning after she was gone…no little face by my bed, no cuddling while I drank my coffee…it hurt.

-I couldn’t even sit in our "spot” anymore.
-It just felt so wrong that I got up and moved to the couch, and I’ve sat there every morning ever since.
+I couldn’t even sit in our spot anymore.
+It felt so wrong that I got up and moved to the couch, and I’ve never sat in our spot since.

-I paid for her pawprint, a lock of fur, and a small, cream-colored urn in a velvet bag.
-All things I used to call manipulative cash grabs.
+I bought her pawprint in stone, a lock of fur, and a small urn in a velvet bag.
+All things I once called manipulative cash grabs.

 Yeah, I know, I’m a hypocrite.